 39.The global distribution, diversity and abundance of mangroves are affected by climate change owing to alterations in temperatures and rainfall regimes.
+Warmer winters and sea level rise are expected to allow for expansion towards mid latitudesand landwards at the expense of salt marshes.
+However, habitat availability constraints may hinder expansion near certain range limits.
 Mangroves have been decreasing annually.
-Increasing human population density and unplanned development in coastal zones, however, the main threats to mangrove forests today.
+Increasing human population density and unplanned development in coastal zones, are however, the main threats to mangrove forests today.

 40. Saltmarshes have declined as a consequence of sea level rise.
 Decreasing water quality and changes in sediment delivery rates associated with human activity continue to affect the world’s remaining wetlands, including saltmarshes.

-41. Seagrass meadows continue to decline, in particular where they are in conflict the with human activities. the poleward
+41. Seagrass meadows continue to decline, in particular where they are in conflict the with human activities.
+These marine ecosystems are being reconfigured as a result of climate-driven changes in species distributions, with some species projected to be functionally extinct by 2100.
+The combination of the poleward shift of habitat‐modifying species as a result of climate changeand fishing pressure can result in reduced ecosystem resilience.